(Updated September 2022)

-Bitcoin is often perceived as a completely anonymous network, where transactions are untraceable.
+Bitcoin is often perceived as a completely anonymous network where transactions are untraceable.
 It’s been heavily criticized for being the money of criminals – that drug dealers use it to evade “the man”.
-Nevertheless, can Bitcoin be traced?
+However, can Bitcoin be traced?

 Yes, Bitcoin can be traced.
 All transactions on the Bitcoin blockchain are public, and anyone can review them.
 However, you can only trace the Bitcoin wallet that the transaction stems from, not the person who owns the wallet.

 It’s not the case that Bitcoin is mainly used by criminals, even though it’s highly private.
 The number of transactions on the Bitcoin network that are criminal is currently less than one percent.

 In fact, Bitcoin is one of the most transparent payment systems in the world, but at the same time, if you know what you’re doing, Bitcoin is practically untraceable.

 Because Bitcoin is built on blockchain tech, every computer on the Bitcoin network keeps a perfect copy of the transaction history.

 The sender and receiver’s wallet address, the time/date of the transaction and the amount of Bitcoin sent/received will be permanently stored for all Bitcoin transactions ever made, and all transactions ever to come.
 This means that anybody can look up the details regarding every transaction ever made.
 That’s why it’s so transparent.

 Another important thing about transacting with Bitcoin is that once an address is used, it gets “dirty”: